 RUBBERTIME is a multimedia solo dance that attempts slowness, remembers the natural, and considers urgent socio-political questions.
 RUBBERTIME is based on a phrase Indonesians use to describe their sense of time: malleable, stretchable, adaptable.
 I investigate what ‘rubber time’ means to me personally – an Indonesian who never grew up there.
-Against a backdrop of images of the natural world, movement and spoken text lays bare the dissonance of being a New Yorker periodically plopped into rural landscapes.
-How to sit still in the seemingly peaceful setting of an upstate residency, heavy with mourning in the days following Alton Sterling and Philando Castile’s murders?
+Against a backdrop of images of the natural world, movement and spoken text lays bare the dissonance of being a New Yorker in a rural landscapes.
+How to sit still in the seemingly “peaceful,” heavy with mourning in the days following Alton Sterling and Philando Castile’s murders?
 What turbulence emerges when the eyes and spirit calibrate to be able to see the chaos, violence, and wild of nature?
 Where in my body remains the pre-colonized, and unassimilable?